DataCTE/Camel-Coder/README.md

 - Coding agent: The chatbot includes a coding agent that generates a functional prototype based on the ongoing discussion.
 - Conversation saving: The complete conversation can be automatically saved to a text file for further analysis.
 - Token counting and cost estimation: The script provides functionality to count the tokens used in the conversation and estimate the associated cost.
+- Modular design: The script has been refactored into multiple modules, each responsible for a specific aspect of the chatbot's functionality.
+This makes the script easier to maintain, extend, and test.

 ## Setup

 To set up and use Camel-Coder, follow these steps: